cfpb/DOCter/README.md

 4. Finally, if you'd like to preview your site before committing/deploying using `jekyll serve`, be sure to pass an **empty string** to the `--baseurl` option, so that you can view everything at `localhost:4000` normally (without `/project-name` at the beginning): `jekyll serve --baseurl ''`

 This way you can preview your site locally from the site root on localhost, but when GitHub generates your pages from the gh-pages branch all the URLs will start with `/project-name` and resolve properly.

+## License

+The project is in the public domain, and all contributions to it will be released as such.
+By submitting a pull request, you are agreeing to waive all rights to your contribution under the terms of the [CC0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

+If you contribute the open source work of others, please mark it clearly in your pull request.